ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows.md

 <b>c.
 Test Whether Apache is Running Successfully </b>

-- Keep the previous command window open, and navigate to below adress with your web browser.
+- Keep the previous command window open, and navigate to the below address with your web browser.

 ```
 http://127.0.0.1